Boosting Large Language Models with Mask Fine-Tuning: Experiments

-\textbf{Experimental Configurations.} Based on pretrained backbones, our experiments contain FFT, MFT, and downstream evaluation in order.
-For FFT, we follow two strategies: 1) domain-specific, 2) mix-up, where the former one conducts FFT using datasets from individual domain from math, coding, or instruction following and the later one using a mix-up datasets from all these domains.
-For MFT, we follow domain-specific fashion, using datasets from one individual domain.
-More dataset details are provided in Sec.~\ref{sec:supp_implementation}.
-We mainly use local masking, which is elaborated by a series proof-of-concept studies in Sec.~\ref{sec:exp_main_results} and Fig.~\ref{fig:exp_local_ablation}.
-We also provide an initial exploration of global masking strategy in Sec.~\ref{sec:exp_ablation} and Tab.~\ref{tab:exp_global_mask}.
-For evaluation, we comprehensively test performance changes within (Tab.~\ref{tab:exp_llama2} and Tab.~\ref{tab:exp_llama3}) and across domains (Tab.~\ref{tab:supp_exp_llama2} and Tab.~\ref{tab:supp_exp_llama3}).
+\textbf{Configurations.} Our experiments use pretrained backbones, with FFT, MFT, and downstream evaluation in that order.
+For FFT, we follow two strategies: 1) domain-specific, 2) mix-up, where the former one conducts FFT using datasets from individual domains, such as math, coding, or instruction following, and the latter one uses a mix-up dataset from all these domains.
+For MFT, we follow a domain-specific approach, using datasets from a single domain.
+Further details of the dataset are provided in the Appendix.
+We mainly investigate local masking in this paper, which is elaborated by a series of proof-of-concept studies in Sec.~\ref {sec:exps_main_results} and Fig.~\ref{fig:exps_local_ablation}.
+We also provide an initial exploration of global masking strategy in Sec.~\ref{sec:exps_ablation} and Tab.~\ref{tab:exps_global_mask}.
+For evaluation, we comprehensively test performance changes within (Tab.~\ref{tab:exps_llama2} and Tab.~\ref{tab:exps_llama3}).

-\textbf{Baselines.} We use several baselines for comparisons including (1) pre-trained backbone as a very basic baseline; (2) FFT as a strong baseline which is often seen as a upper bound for downstream fine-tuning.
-We perform sufficient FFT and report the best performance; (3) LoRA~\cite{hu2021lora} fine-tuning as a strong alternative of FFT; (4) continued FFT to see if continue training results in further improvement; (5) random mask and (6) L1 mask as two vanilla masking strategies.
-Among them, (2) FFT and (4) continued FFT are critical to our experiments, since our goal is using MFT to break the limit of FFT upper bound and continued FFT serves as a sanity check of this upper bound.
+\textbf{Baselines.} We use several baselines for comparisons, including (1) a very basic pre-trained backbone; (2) FFT as a strong baseline, which is mostly seen as the most competitive approach for downstream fine-tuning.
+We perform a sufficient number of FFTs and report the best performance; (3) LoRA~\citep{hu2021lora} fine-tuning as a strong alternative of FFT; (4) continued FFT, which always causes a performance drop due to overfitting; (5) continued LoRA plays a similar role for the LoRA baseline.
+We train all baselines for 4 epochs to ensure sufficient training and report the final performance for Continued FFT and Continued LoRA.
+(6) random mask, and (7) L1 mask as two vanilla masking strategies.
+Among them, (2) FFT and (4) continued FFT are critical to our experiments, since our goal is to use MFT to further improve the best FFT, and continued FFT serves as a sanity check.